Getting your Trinity Audio player ready...

 We’ve just scratched the surface.
 Here are some other ways Creighton helps out with the CWS:

-• Every year, Coach Servais and other baseball staff organize practice sites across the city, including, most years, Creighton’s own practice fields.
+2. Every year, Creighton Athletics helps organize practice sites across the city, including, most years, Creighton’s own practice field.

 Charles Schwab Field